pkolmann/bev-reverse-geocoder/README.md

 Requirements
 ------------

 This Python Django project requires Django 1.10.*.
+The PHP API requires PHP with postgresql support.

 Importing the Addresses into PostgreSQL
 ---------------------------------------